-High school students from across the country have gathered at Bentley University to get an inside look at the financial industry and a taste of college life.
-Wall Street 101 is a week-long residential business camp that runs from July 18 to July 24 on the Bentley campus in Waltham, Mass.
+A group of 45 U.S. and international high school students gathered at Bentley University this summer to get an inside look at the financial industry and a taste of college life.
+Wall Street 101 is a week-long residential business camp held on the Bentley campus in Waltham, Mass.
 First offered in 2000, the educational summer camp gained immediate popularity among future financiers and has been featured in USA Today and on CNBC.

 Bentley University is open today, Monday, August 29.Graduate Orientation will take place as planned today.The university’s plans for undergraduate first year student move-in, First Week, and Convocation are also scheduled to take place as planned on Tuesday, August 30.Undergraduate students are encouraged to contact the Residential Center at 781-891-2148 if they have questions.

 Bentley University announces the appointment of Michael Quinn as associate PhD director.
 Quinn, who most recently served as associate professor of economics and associate director of the honors program at Bentley, will promote and develop the university’s doctoral program.

 Bentley University seniors Taylor Haney, Nolan Karthol, and Elizabeth Sisson are among Boston-area college students serving on a Student Advisory Committee for the Massachusetts Innovation & Technology Exchange (MITX) to organize a student-focused track for the 2011 FutureM event taking place in Boston from September 12 to 16.